jonasknobloch/timba/README.md

 The `tim` package can be used to manually create a tim backup file.
 See `tim/exampe_test.go` for details.

+*This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Neat Software Co. or any of its subsidiaries or its affiliates.*

 ## Usage

 ```